Hong Kong pro-democracy activist Joshua Wong released from prison | DW | 17.06.2019

 Pro-democracy activist Joshua Wong was released from prison on Monday, a day after up to 2 million people protested against Hong Kong's embattled leader and her controversial extradition bill.

-The 22-year-old activist had been convicted to two months in jail over his role in the 2014 "Umbrella Movement" protests against a Beijing initiative to screen candidates for the city's top executive.
+The 22-year-old activist had been sentenced to two months in jail over his role in the 2014 "Umbrella Movement" protests against a Beijing initiative to screen candidates for the city's top executive.

-Wong slammed Hong Kong Chief Executive Carrie Lam immediately after he left prison.
+Wong slammed Hong Kong Chief Executive Carrie Lam immediately after leaving prison.

 "She is no longer qualified to be Hong Kong's leader," Wong told reporters.
 "She must take the blame and resign, be held accountable and step down."